Work in Canada

 How to Immigrate to Canada as a Dentist

 Canadian immigration is systematic and can become complex as the process is not entirely straightforward.
 There are multiple programs and pathways to enter Canada.
-To migrate as a dentist there are two available options through Express Entry or the Provincial Nominee Program.
+There are two available options to migrate as a dentist to Canada - through the Express Entry system or the Provincial Nominee Program.

 There is no room for error when applying for these programs, therefore, it is advisable to get in touch with one of our regulated consultants who are qualified to help you in the process and will make the process go smoother.
 All immigration applications are handled by competent and experienced immigration professionals who have been through the process themselves.